Class Schedule

 For pediatricians, emergency physicians, family physicians, physician assistants, nurses, nurse practitioners, paramedics, respiratory therapists, and other healthcare providers who initiate and direct advanced life support in pediatric emergencies.

-Provider approved by the California Board of Registered Nursing, CE Provider #15410, for 4 contact hours.
+Provider approved by the California Board of Registered Nursing, CE Provider #15410, for One unit of continuing education per hour of classroom instructruction will be given.

 Recommended: